cometbft/cometbft/docs/architecture/adr-108-e2e-abci++.md

 *Note:* At the moment, we are not compressing the marshalled request before converting it to `base64` `string` because we are logging the empty requests that take at most 24 bytes.
 However, if we decide to log the actual requests in the future, we might want to compress them.
 Based on a few tests, we observed that the size of a request can go up to 7KB.

-If in the future we want to log another ABCI++ request type, we just need to do the same thing: create a corresponding `abci.Request` and log it via `app.logABCIRequest(r)`.
+If in the future we want to log another ABCI 1.0 request type, we just need to do the same thing: create a corresponding `abci.Request` and log it via `app.logABCIRequest(r)`.

 ### 2) Parsing the logs
-We need a code that will take the logs from all nodes and collect the ABCI++ requests that were logged by the application.
+We need a code that will take the logs from all nodes and collect the ABCI 1.0 requests that were logged by the application.

 **Implementation**

 This logic is implemented inside the `fetchABCIRequests(t *testing.T, nodeName string)` function that resides in `test/e2e/tests/e2e_test.go` file.
 This function does three things:
 - Takes the output of a specific node in the testnet from the moment we launched the testnet until the function is called.
 The node name is passed as a function parameter.
 It uses the `docker-compose logs` and `grep nodeName` commands.
 - Parses the logs line by line and extracts the  `abci.Request`, if one exists.
 The request is received by forwarding each line to the `app.GetABCIRequestFromString(req)` method.
 - Returns the array of slices where each slice contains the set of `abci.Request`s logged on that node.
 Every time a crash happens, a new array element (new slice `[]*abci.Request`) will be created.
 We know a crash has happened because we log "Application started" every time the application starts.
 Specifically, we added this log inside `NewApplication()` function in `test/e2e/app/app.go` file.
 In the end, `fetchABCIRequests()` will return just one slice if the node did not experience any crashes and $n+1$ slices if there were $n$ crashes.
-The benefit of logging the requests in the previously described way is that now we can use `[]*abci.Request` to store ABCI++ requests of any type.
+The benefit of logging the requests in the previously described way is that now we can use `[]*abci.Request` to store ABCI 1.0 requests of any type.

-### 3) ABCI++ grammar checker
+### 3) ABCI 1.0 grammar checker
 The idea here was to find a library that automatically verifies whether a specific execution respects the prescribed grammar.

 **Implementation**

 We found the following library - https://github.com/goccmack/gogll.
 It generates a GLL or LR(1) parser and an FSA-based lexer for any context-free grammar.
-What we needed to do is to rewrite ABCI++ grammar ([CometBFT's expected behaviour](../../spec/abci/abci%2B%2B_comet_expected_behavior.md#valid-method-call-sequences)) using the syntax that the library understands.
+What we needed to do is to rewrite ABCI 1.0 grammar ([CometBFT's expected behaviour](../../spec/abci/abci%2B%2B_comet_expected_behavior.md#valid-method-call-sequences)) using the syntax that the library understands.
 The new grammar is below.